joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 movingSquare t = rotate (90 * t) (rectangleSolid 100 100)
 ```

 Our "movingSquare" is now an animation.
-Animations have type (Float → Picture), i.e, they are functions that give us _a picture (a frame) for each instant of time_!
+Animations have type `Float → Picture`, i.e, they are functions giving _a picture (frame) for each instant of time_!
 Cool idea, don't you think?
 The time parameter ("t") is the number of _seconds elapsed since the beginning of the animation_.
 Thus, in the example above, we are rotating our little square 90 degrees per second...